maltebp/LevelMaker/README.md

 ## The Project
 A small personal hobby project, motivated by the interest in making an "level-editor" including "level-files" that may be shared between computers.

+#### Branches
+The master branch consists, at all times, of a release candidate, while development branch may be in a non-playable-state.